 - 1. Lines 50mm wide shall be drawn across the track to mark the distances of the legs and to denote the scratch line. - 2.
 Each take-over zone shall be 20m long of which the scratch line is the centre.
 The zones shall start and finish at the edges of the zone lines nearest the start line in the running direction.
 For each takeover conducted in lanes, a designated official shall ensure that the athletes are correctly placed in their takeover zone and are aware of any applicable acceleration zone.
 The designated officials shall also ensure that Rule 23.3 is observed. - 3.
 When all or the first portion of a relay race is being run in lanes, an athlete or guide-runner may place one check-mark on the track within his own lane, by using adhesive tape, maximum 5cmx40cm, of a distinctive colour which cannot be confused with other permanent markings.
 No other check-mark may be used. - 4.
 The relay baton shall be a smooth hollow tube, circular in section, made of wood, metal or any other rigid material in one piece, the length of which shall be 0.28m to 0.30mm.
 The outside diameter shall be 40mm (±2mm) and it shall not weigh less than 50g.
+It should be coloured so as to be easily visible during the race.

+Note: For wheelchair relays, the Local Organising Committee shall provide helmet socks to each team of a distinctive colour so as to be easily identified during the race.

-It should be coloured so as to be easily visible during the race. - 5. - a) A baton shall be used for all Relay Races held in the Stadium and shall be carried by hand throughout the race except as stated in Rule 23.6 for wheelchair relays and amputee relays.
+a) A baton shall be used for all Relay Races held in the Stadium and shall be carried by hand throughout the race except as stated in Rule 23.6 for wheelchair relays and amputee relays.
 At least in IPC Competitions (see Chapter 1.1), each baton shall be numbered and of a different colour and may include a timing transponder.

-Note: If possible, the allocation of the colour to each lane or starting order position should be shown on the start list. - b) Athletes and guide-runners are not permitted to wear gloves or to place material (other than those permitted by Rule 7.4(c)) or substances on their hands in order to obtain a better grip of the baton. - c) If dropped, the baton shall be recovered by the athlete or guide-runner who dropped it.
+Note: If possible, the allocation of the colour to each lane or starting order position should be shown on the start list.

+b) Athletes and guide-runners are not permitted to wear gloves or to place material (other than those permitted by Rule 7.4(c)) or substances on their hands in order to obtain a better grip of the baton.

+c) If dropped, the baton shall be recovered by the athlete or guide-runner who dropped it.
 He may leave his lane to retrieve it provided that, by doing so, he does not lessen the distance to be covered.
 In addition, where the baton is dropped in such a way that it moves sideways or forward in the direction of running (including beyond the finish line), the athlete or guide-runner who dropped it, after retrieving it, must return at least to the point where it was last in his hand before continuing in the race.
 Provided this procedure is adopted and no other athlete or guide-runner is impeded, dropping the baton shall not result in disqualification.